tuxfight3r/env_rpm_report/README.md

-RPM Comparision Report Between 2 Environments
+RPM Comparison Report Between 2 Environments
 ======

 Overview
 ------
 This script will generate a RPM comparision report between 2 similar Environments like (prod/preprod) based on thier ansible inventories.

 **Note: This script will not work if you have mismatching group names in the inventories.**

 ###Report Screenshot